tsedio/tsed/readme.md

 ## Features

-* Define classes as Controllers
+* Define classes as Controller,
-* Define root path for an entire controller
+* Define root path for an entire controller,
-* Define routes for a method
+* Define as sub-route path for a method,
-* Define routes on GET, POST, PUT and DELETE verbs
+* Define routes on GET, POST, PUT and DELETE verbs,
-* Define middlewares on routes
+* Define middlewares on routes,
-* Define required parameters
+* Define required parameters,
-* Inject data from query string, path parameters, entire body or cookies
+* Inject data from query string, path parameters, entire body or cookies,
-* Inject Request, Response, Next object from Express request
+* Inject Request, Response, Next object from Express request.

 ## Example